Last Updated on July 25, 2022 by Ernests Embutnieks

 Have you been looking for the best apps that can help you digitize handwritten texts?
 Well then, get ready to cross paths with the resources you’re after.

-Talking about the current scenario, there are many utilities meant to convert handwritten documents into digital texts.
+There are many utilities meant to convert handwritten documents into digital texts.
 To understand how they work, you’ll first need to know about a term called OCR.
 In case you haven’t heard of it before, OCR or Optical Character Recognition is a term coined for the technology that recognizes text from images.

 Available for: iOS, Mac, Windows, Android